2lambda123/adobe-spectrum-css/tools/bundle-builder/README.md

 * `gulp buildLite` - Build only the custom properties for every component, generate the documentation site
 * `gulp buildHeavy` - Build all CSS for every component, generate the documentation site
 * `gulp dev` - Perform a lite build, start a server, and watch for changes
-* `gulp devHeavy` - Perform a heavy build, start a server, and watch for changes.
 * `gulp watch` - If a build as already been performed, start a server and watch for changes
 * `gulp release` - Perform a release